wesql/wescale/doc/design/20231113_TheLifecycleofAlterTableStatements.md

+---
+title: The Lifecycle of Alter Table Statements
+---

 # **In-Depth Understanding of Vitess Online DDL: The Lifecycle of Alter Table Statements**

 **Lifecycle of Alter Table in Online DDL**